 Need for IPE in Health Sciences Education

 The aims and objectives of IPE and ethics coincide in numerous ways.
-Both IPE and ethics intend to ultimately improve the care and service that the public receives from healthcare practitioners.
+Both IPE and ethics intend to ultimately improve the care and service that the public receives from healthcare practitioners. also includes the values and principles governing an individual or group.
 An IPE course offers an opportunity for students to come together for the mutual benefit of learning about ethical, personal, and professional values and the factors that influence other professionals in their decision-making.
 Healthcare ethics is a subject that most healthcare professionals already study at some point in their curriculum.
 Ethical issues are also topics on which there is often interprofessional conflict.
 Unlike some other areas of conflict, no one healthcare profession is recognized as having a superior understanding of ethical debates.
 Different viewpoints should be valued in an ethical debate, and no one viewpoint is correct.
 An ethics class built with IPE in mind offers a unique opportunity to encourage students to work together on issues where not one of them has a claim to a superior opinion.
-This fosters an atmosphere of cooperation between professions that can extend beyond the bounds of a single class period.
+This fosters an atmosphere of cooperation between professions that can extend beyond the bounds of a single class period.11

 Benefits and Barriers to Implementation of an IPE Course